How Do You Install a Sump Pump in Your Basement or Cellar? A Complete Guide

 How to wire a sump pump

 You’ll need a qualified electrician to wire the sump pump to the mains to complete the electrical installation.
 You should install the backup battery and high-level water alarm at this point.
-The alarm should be installed somewhere that it can be heard by the occupants so that action can be taken.
+The alarm should be installed where it can be heard by the occupants so that action can be taken if it sounds.

 The sump pump installation is now complete.
-Your pumps should automatically kick in when the float reaches the specified level, and the high water alarm should alert you to any issues.
+Your pumps should automatically activate when the float reaches the pre-set water level, and the high water alarm should alert you to any issues.

 Basement and cellar pumping stations